cn0047/stash/ed/t/game.md

 funds may be transferred from the player account balance to a credit meter for the gaming session.
 Once play is complete the player shall have the option to transfer some or all of their funds back to their player account balance.

+4.4.3 Line Games.
+For multi-line games, the game shall provide summary display of the paylines that are available to form winning combinations, the bet multiplier shall be shown, the artwork shall indicate any rules and/or limitations, winning paylines shall be clearly discernible to the player.

+4.4.4 Card Games.
+At the start of each game and/or hand, the cards shall be drawn from a randomly shuffled deck(s).
+Cards once removed from the deck(s) shall not be returned to the deck(s) except as provided by the rules of the game.
+Card faces shall clearly display the card value and the suit.

+4.4.5 Poker Games.
+The artwork shall provide clear indication of what variant of poker is being played and the rules that apply.
+Wild card rules shall be clearly explained in the help screens.

+4.4.6 Blackjack Games.

+4.4.7 Roulette Games.
+The method of selecting individual wagers shall be explained by the game rules.
+The wager(s) already selected by the player shall be displayed on the screen.

+4.4.8 Dice Games.

+4.4.9 Sports/Racing Games.

+4.4.10 Ball/Number Drawing Games.

+4.4.11 Keno/Bingo/Lottery Games.

+4.4.12 Scratch Ticket Games.

+4.4.13 Multi-Player Games.

+**4.5** Game Outcome Using a Random Number Generator (RNG).

+4.5.2 Game Selection Process.
+When making calls to the RNG, the game shall not limit the outcomes available for selection, except as provided for by game design.
+Any associated equipment used in conjunction with a Gaming Platform shall not influence or modify the behaviors of the game’s RNG.

+**4.6.1** Game Fairness.
+Games shall not include any hidden source code that can be leveraged by a player.
+The final outcome of each game shall be displayed for a sufficient length of time that permits a player a reasonable opportunity to verify the outcome of the game.

+4.6.2 Simulation of Physical Objects.

+4.6.3 Physics Engine.
+Games may utilize a “physics engine” which is specialized software that approximates or simulates a physical environment.

+4.6.4 Live Game Correlation.

+4.6.5 Random Event Probability.